MUCSEB/deep-learning-udacity/README.md

 You can supply your own images (style and target) and see what kind of art you can create :)

 ## How to run the code locally?
-- Create a virtual environment with all required libraries
+- Create a virtual environment with all required libraries.
-- Activate environment
+- Activate environment.
-- Start jupyter notebook server
+- Start jupyter notebook server.

-You will do something similar like this:
+You can do something like this:

 ```
 conda env create -f environment.yml